Apply visa

 Teleport's Expert Tip

 According to both French and European laws, if your visa application is denied, there must be clear reasons for the decision.
-You have the right to challenge the refusal within 30 days.
-You need to appeal to the Deputy Director of Visas (BP 83609 44036 Nantes Cedex 01).
+You have the right to challenge the refusal within 30 days through the following steps:

 Teleport’s Expert Tip